 members either by a repite worker who comes to the family home, or, for persons with severe medical, behavioral, or self-care challenges, through an out of home respite service provider.

 Various city parks and recreation departments as well as private agencies (e.g., YMCA, Boy Scouts, etc.) can provide community recreational activities.
 These social/recreational activities include bowling, dancing, arts and crafts, swimming, and overall social skill development.
 Some programs are tailored for the individual with a developmental disability, while others involve mainstream activities.
+Since July 1, 2009 VMRC is no longer allowed to purchase these services as part of the IPP due to statutory changes to the Welfare and Institutions Code 4659.2 (b)(5).

 Therapy and Counseling